 Twenty years ago this week, Johnnie Tillmon, activist and chairperson of the National Welfare Rights Organization (NWRO), died at the age of 69.
 It’s a particularly bleak commentary on the nature of backlash that Tillmon died a year before the passage of Clinton’s welfare reform bill.
 I was in college at the time and learning about feminism pretty intensively.
 I knew the bill was bad news, the consolidation of Reagan’s disgusting scapegoating of poor women, a cynical attempt to “beat” the Republicans by selling out key members of the Democratic coalition who had no where else to go.
 But I didn’t realize just how cynical and disgusting until I came across Tillmon’s classic essay, “Welfare is a Women’s Issue,” I think through its reprint in Ms. which I was reading religiously.* Tilmmon cast all that pap about the “dignity of work” and indignity of welfare aside and memorably laid down the real indignity: a system that made people submit to invasive controls to prove themselves worth of sums woefully inadequate to care for children:

 “The truth is that A.F.D.C. is like a super sexist marriage.
-You trade in man for the man.
+You trade in a man for the man.
 But you can’t divorce him if he treats you bad.
 He can divorce you, of course, cut you off any time he wants.
 But in that case, he keeps the kids not you.

 The man runs everything.
 In ordinary marriage, sex is supposed to be for your husband.
 On A.F.D.C. you’re not supposed to have any sex at all.
 You give up control of your own body.
 It’s a condition of aid.
 You may even have to agree to get your tubes tied so you can never have more children just to avoid being cut off welfare.”**